 iOS: Configuring additional outgoing mail servers

-To add outgoing mail servers on your iOS device:
+To add outgoing mail servers to an existing email account:

 - Tap Settings > Mail, Contacts, Calendars.

 - Tap the Mail account for which you would like to change the settings.
-If your account is configured using any of the built-in presets, IMAP, or Exchange, you may need to tap Account Info on the following screen as well.
+If you configured your account using any of the built-in presets, IMAP, or Exchange, you may need to tap Account Info on the following screen.

-You can use nearly the same steps as above to either turn on or off, or to remove* an existing SMTP server, selecting the SMTP server you wish to adjust instead of selecting Add Server.
+You can use the same steps as above to either turn on or off or remove an existing SMTP server by tapping the SMTP server you wish to adjust instead of tapping Add Server….

-* If an SMTP server is being used as a Primary SMTP server by any account, it cannot be deleted without removing that account.
+- If an SMTP server is being used as a Primary SMTP server by any account, you can't delete it without removing that account.
 Instead, disable the server.